Hierarchical Path: Seven Years War (Main Page) >> Armies >> British Army >> 12th Foot

 King's Colour: Union with its centre decorated with a rose and thistle wreath around the regiment number "XII" in gold Roman numerals.

-Regimental Colour: yellow field with its centre decorated with a rose and thistle wreath around the regiment number "XII" in gold Roman numerals.
+Regimental Colour: full green field; centre device consisting of a rose and thistle wreath around the regiment number "XII" in gold Roman numerals.
 The Union in the upper left corner.

 This article is essentially an abridged and adapted version of the following book which is in the public domain: